Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: Discussion and Conclusion

-\paragraph{Discussion} During construction of the GREW benchmark, \emph{privacy and bias problems are our first concern}.
-To protect privacy, \emph{only silhouettes, flow and human poses would be utilized and released}, which do not reveal any personal visual information.
-We will \emph{provide strict access for applicants who sign the license, and try our best to guarantee it for research purposes only}.
-For dataset bias, the GREW has balanced gender distribution, while some attributes (\eg race, age group, dressing) are inevitably biased due to capture location and time.
+During construction of the GREW benchmark, \emph{privacy and bias problems are our first concern}.
+To protect privacy, \emph{only silhouettes, flow, and human poses would be utilized and released}.
+We \emph{provide strict access for applicants who sign the license, and try our best to guarantee it for research purposes only}.
+For dataset bias, the GREW has a balanced gender distribution, while some attributes (\eg race, age group, dressing) are inevitably biased due to capture location and time.
 Since our dataset is large-scale and diverse, one can sample balanced data to train models with less bias.
-Besides, recent de-bias researches in the biometrics community \cite{RFW,gong2020jointly,wang2020mitigating} may also alleviate this problem.
+Besides, recent de-bias research in the biometrics community \cite{RFW,gong2020jointly,wang2020mitigating} may also alleviate this problem.